thebernardlim/thebernardlim.github.io/_posts/2022-04-03-azure-app-service-vs-azure-vm.md

 - In VMs, horizontal scaling is achieved via Scale Sets
   - Require separate load balancer
   - If existing VM does not belong to Scale Set, might need a bit of configuration work to enable.
-- Azure App Service provides an integrated load balancer and can easily increase instances (Just by slider!)
+- Azure App Service provides an **integrated load balancer** and can easily increase instances (Just by slider!)

 ## Control & Familiarity

-- One benefit of VM is full control of VM.
-You can group apps / resources together.
+- One benefit of VM is having full control of the machine.
-- Take advantage of local communication within VM.
-Example running Windows Services along with Web Apps in same machines.
-- Easier to maintain as apps/services are in a single place.
+- Ability to group related apps / resources together in a machine.
+For example, running Windows Services along with Web Apps.
+Can be easier to maintain as apps/services are in a single place.
+Of course this might not be the best option too as the VM goes down, all your apps/services will go down too!
 - Another benefit of VMs is ability to use local filesystem as per normal.
 Easy to navigate around as everyone is familiar.
 App Service is a abit more difficult as its done via the browser.
 There are also limitations in how you use the filesystem if I am not wrong.

 ## Costs